-Youth Asset Team (YAT)
+Youth Asset Team

 The Youth Asset Team (YAT) is an enrichment program for 10th–12th grade students in Darien focused on mental health promotion and substance use prevention.
 The group is led by The Community Fund of Darien’s Youth Program Manager, a Licensed Professional Counselor and a team of elected student leaders.
 YAT students meet regularly to engage in meaningful conversations and hands-on activities that support their wellbeing and that of their peers.